 Botrytis disease infiltrates trees that have open wounds.
 A gray, velvety mold grows on the damaged area followed by leaf discoloration, curling, and twig dieback.
 Prevent this disease by preventing injury to the tree from machinery, frost, and rot.
 Apply a copper fungicide as a citrus leaf curl treatment before wet weather to prevent the fungus from reaching the blossom or fruit stage.

 Other Reasons Why Orange Leaves are Curling

 Water stress is probably the most obvious reason for leaf curl on a citrus.
 Lack of water will eventually affect the flowers and fruit which will drop prematurely.
-The amount of water an orange tree needs depends on the type, time of year, weather and the size of the tree.
-As an example, an orange tree with a 14-foot (4 m.) canopy needs 29 gallons (53 l.) of water a day in July when it is dry!
+The amount of water an orange tree needs depends on the type, time of year, weather, and size of the tree.
+As an example, an orange tree with a 14 foot (4 m.) canopy needs 29 gallons (53 L.) of water a day in July when it is dry!
 Overwatering can affect the orange tree as well.
 Be sure to plant the tree in an area of excellent drainage.
 Remember, citrus trees don’t like overly wet feet.

 Weather may also affect the foliage of the orange.
 Of course, extreme hot spells will dry the plant out so you should water more frequently, especially if your tree is potted.
 Citrus is also susceptible to sunburn, which will also cause leaves to curl as well as peppering fruit with yellow or brown blotches.
-Cold weather may also cause leaves to curl.
+Cold weather may cause leaves to curl as well.
 Cover citrus trees if a cold snap is expected.